zenaro147/NeoGB-Printer/README.md

 * Power the ESP, white LED flashes 3 times immediately, followed by an RGB test (Must blink Red first, than Green and than Blue.
 In this exactly order.
 Otherwise, change the pin order in the `config.h`), wait for the next 3 green flashes indicating that the filesystem is ready for printing.
 * Print as with the real Game Boy Printer, as many prints as you wish in a single session.
 Data are stored in binaries .bin files called "dumps" on the SD card.
 Batch printing with Game Boy Camera is of course possible.
 * Some rare games require a short press on pushbutton to separate the files after printing as they do not have a margin indication in the print command.
 If button is pressed short, magenta led make a long flash to indicate that command have been acknowledged.
 * In the same session or later after a reboot, press the pushbutton for about 2 seconds to convert all .bin binaries in .bmp, .png or both.
 The scaling factor could be independently chosen between 1 and any value for each output format.
 The conversion begins and ends with 3 blue flashes.
-Each image requires very short time to be converted (depending on the scaling factor used), so convert them regularly and/or be patient.
+Each image requires some time to be converted (depending on the scaling factor used), so convert them regularly and/or be patient.
 * Remove the SD card and enjoy your images ready to be published online !
 * Additionnaly, remote connection with WIFI is under development.
 * There is an easter egg in the printer, will you find it ?